arduino-libraries/Arduino_Cellular/docs/readme.md

 To enable GPS Location you will need to call `enableGPS(bool assisted)`.
 Assisted GPS or A-GPS is an enhancement of GPS that uses the cellular network to get the location, it performs that much quicker than without assistance but depends on Cellular network coverage.

-### Cellular Location
-**Method Overview:** `getCellularLocation(unsigned long timeout = 10000)` also provides location tracking but utilizes the cellular network.
-Similar to the GPS method, it's a blocking call with a specified timeout, returning latitude and longitude values through a Location structure.
-If the location is not obtained, the values default to 0.0.

-Cellular location is suitable for scenarios where GPS signals are weak or unavailable, offering a broader coverage area at the expense of location accuracy.
-This method leverages the cellular network's infrastructure to approximate the device's location.

 ### Time Synchronization
 Time synchronization is crucial for maintaining accurate timing across IoT devices, especially for data logging, scheduled tasks, and time-stamped communications.